Motilal-Rathod-101/Demo1/README.md

 # Demo1
-This is just a demo for practice
+This is just a demo for practice.